giodueck/FC-tools/next.md

 4. Storei
 5. Loadd
 6. Stored
-7. Load signed imm16
-8. Load signed imm16 into upper bits (31:16)
+7. Load signed imm16 into upper halfword (31:16)

+> [!Note] The memory address is always operand 2, meaning an immediate or the S register for format 0.
+The source/destination register is the D register.

-Opcodes: 16-23, 0x10-0x17
+Opcodes: 16-22, 0x10-0x16

 PPU: (format TBD)
 Opcodes: 24-27, 0x18-0x1b

 Branch: (format 2 or 3)
-1. Branch: register address if format 2, immediate if format 3
+1. Branch: register address if format <= 2, immediate if format 3

 > [!Note] All writes to PC constitute a branch
 > What this instruction does is add an offset to the PC, instead of adding 1 at the end of the cycle.
+> Writes to PC take an additional cycle for the register to be written, which means this instruction is 2 cycles faster, since the offset is added at the execute stage.
+It avoids waiting one extra cycle, which then also avoids needing to flush the pipeline one cycle longer.
 > If the F flag is set, store PC+1 in LR.
+This is done in the writeback cycle, while the pipeline is still flushing, so no performance penalty here.

 Opcodes: 28, 0x1c